martinmCGG/stylegan3/README.md

 # install dependencies (run only the first time)
 conda env create -f environment_intel.yml
-# In case you encounter "Could not find a version that satisfies the requirement torch==2.0.1a0", try environment_intel_fullurl.yml instead (https://github.com/intel/intel-extension-for-pytorch/issues/412)
+# In case you encounter "Could not find a version that satisfies the requirement torch==2.0.1a0",
+#  - clean up the failed environemnt creation with `conda env remove --name stylegan3`
+#  - re-try the installation with "environment_intel_fullurl.yml" instead (https://github.com/intel/intel-extension-for-pytorch/issues/412)

 # if running on Intel Developer Cloud, switch to a node with a GPU
 srun --pty bash